ardalis/Specification/README.md

 If you like or are using this project please give it a star.
 Thanks!
 # Specification

 Base class with tests for adding specifications to a DDD model.
-Currently used in Microsoft reference application [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb), which is the best place to see it in action.
+Also includes a default generic Repository base class with support for EF6 and EF Core.
+Currently used in Microsoft reference application [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb), which is the best place to see it in action, as well as the [Clean Architecture solution template](https://github.com/ardalis/cleanarchitecture).
 Check out Steve "ardalis" Smith's associated (free!) eBook, [Architecting Modern Web Applications with ASP.NET Core and Azure](https://aka.ms/webappebook), as well.

 ## Documentation